Dionysus: Born of a Virgin on December 25th, Killed and Resurrected after Three Days

 by D.M.
 Murdock/Acharya S

-depicted as having been born of a virgin mother on December 25th; performing miracles such as changing water
+having been born of a virgin mother on December 25th; performing miracles such as changing water into wine;

-into wine; appearing surrounded by or one of 12 figures; bearing epithets such as "Only Begotten Son" and
+appearing surrounded by or one of 12 figures; bearing epithets such as "Father" and "Savior"; dying;

 In studying religion and mythology, it is wise at to keep in mind that in the ancient world many